microsoft/bedrock-cli/guides/project-service-management-guide.md

 `https://dev.azure.com/fabrikam/fabrikam-project/_git/fabrikam-helm-charts`

+When you invoke `spk service create` with `--helm-config` argments, there is a 4th optional argument that can be provided `--helm-config-access-token-variable`.
+This configuration option is the name of the environment variable containing a Personal Access Token to access the git repository in `helm config git`.
+In this scenario, however, both git repositories are in the same Azure DevOps project, `fabrikam-project`, so it is un-necessary to provide `--helm-config-access-token-variable`, as the Personal Access Token utilized by the pipelines, `ACCESS_TOKEN_SECRET`, will be the same for both application repository and helm chart repository.
+When `--helm-config-access-token-variable` is not provided, the repository defined by `--helm-config-git` will automatically use `ACCESS_TOKEN_SECRET`.
+The following scenario covers a situation in which you will want to configure the `--helm-config-access-token-variable` to something custom.

 ##### Helm Charts in a distinct Git Repository from Application Sources in a different Azure DevOps Project

 If your Helm Charts are in their own distinct Git Repository in a different